developer-delta/curriculum/lesson-8-open-source.md

 ![Patrick star from Spongebob giving away money](https://media4.giphy.com/media/fNvXkjC50ywBW/giphy.gif)

 OSS isn't just altruistic, it's also practical.
 By making your software available to all those who use it and want to improve it, you empower your users and build a sense of ownership.
 Diversity is a natural by product of OSS since the developer community is global.
-As Wikipedia says _"The mix of divergent perspectives, corporate objectives, and personal goals speeds up innovation."_ Wikipedia is also a great example of an open source model.
+As Wikipedia says _"The mix of divergent perspectives, corporate objectives, and personal goals speeds up innovation."_ Wikipedia itself is a great example of an open source model.

 ---